 CIDQ's membership is made up of U.S. state boards and Canadian provincial associations that regulate the profession of interior design.
 Member Boards are represented on the CIDQ Assembly of Delegates by an appointed delegate, who is responsible for keeping open lines of communication and a regular flow of information between CIDQ and the regulatory body that s/he represents.

-Twenty-seven states, DC and Puerto Rico, and all Canadian provinces have some level of legislation in place related to the regulation of the interior design profession.
+Twenty-eight states, DC and Puerto Rico, and all Canadian provinces have some level of legislation in place related to the regulation of the interior design profession.
 With the joint efforts of CIDQ, the Member Boards, interior design coalitions, and professional interior design organizations, more progressive advancements will be made on both the federal and local levels in the future.